 You can separate your product into different workflows, and assign each team member to their respective tasks.
 Any progress that your team makes is updated, enabling you to track your progress at a glance.

-Individual teams can also construct their own roadmaps, which are then merged into the master view for you to oversee.
-Roadmunk also makes it easy to share your roadmaps.
+Individual teams can also construct their own product roadmaps, which are then merged into the master view for you to oversee.
+Roadmunk also makes it easy to share your product roadmaps.
 You can create different views for different people, export them as deck-ready PNGs, and even add deadline dates for further granularity.